 Make a DIY balance with a few simple and inexpensive materials from the craft store.
 The balances are great for math, science, or STEM learning centers in preschool and pre-k.
 Kids can study the concept of weight by using these inexpensive balances that you can make.

 I love creating learning resources for kids.
-This week I made and inexpensive, DIY balance and I’m going to show you how to make one.
+This week I made and inexpensive, DIY balance and I’m going to show you how to make some for yourself.
 Don’t worry, it’s really pretty simple.
 This post contains some affiliate links.

 I love the cardboard box idea, but toilet paper tubes and paper towel tubes are usually pretty flimsy and get smashed pretty easily.
-I wanted to make a simple balance that would be a little bit sturdier.
-I came up with a simple homemade balance that can be made from inexpensive materials that can be purchased at the craft store.
+Wouldn’t it be great to make a simple balance that would be a little bit sturdier?
+So, after some thought I came up with a simple homemade balance that can be made from inexpensive materials that can be purchased at the craft store.

 Here is what I used to create my balances.

 Wood Slats – I found a package of 6 wood slats in the wood crafting aisle at Hobby Lobby for $2.99.
 I have also seen the same slats at Michaels.
 If you are lucky, you might even be able to get some free scrap pieces from a handy person in your life.
 You can also use longer slats of wood.